jaehoonhwang/tictactoe/Design/Grid/LinkedList/README.md

 # linkedlist.py, Class: LinkedList
-Aiming for bi-directional Liunked List.
+Aiming for bi-directional Linked List.

 Will be implemented as a Tictactoe grid in future.